strmprivacy/cli/README.md

 ---

-We’re also frequently checking our https://gitter.im/stream-machine/community[Gitter] channel, and others in the Stream Machine community may be able to help you as well.
+We’re also frequently checking our [Gitter](https://gitter.im/stream-machine/community) channel, and others in the Stream Machine community may be able to help you as well.

-Or email developer-support@streammachine.io[Developer Support], with the details of the issue you’re experiencing.
+Or [email Developer Support](mailto:developer-support@streammachine.io), with the details of the issue you’re experiencing.
 A minimum working example (MWE) would help us in reproducing the issue, and could help in solving it sooner for you.
 If you have to option to include an MWE, please do so.

 ## More resources